-Anonymous asked: Hey I have a job interview at Holts in Toronto and I have no designer clothes just accessories do you think that's ok, I'm tempted to hit the sales but there is a reason I'm looking for a job!
+Anonymous said: Hey I have a job interview at Holts in Toronto and I have no designer clothes just accessories do you think that's ok, I'm tempted to hit the sales but there is a reason I'm looking for a job!

 Hey, congratulations!
 Hmm, that’s a tough one.
 I don’t think Holts has an employee dress code, but the SAs are definitely dressed professionally.
 This is only my opinion, but I don’t think it’s necessary if you already have a sharp-looking blazer and nice shoes.
 It is only an interview, so unless you were already planning to buy those items anyway, the money spent could be wasted.